Is your business at risk of “Pinkwashing” this Pride Month?

 What is pinkwashing?

 You may have heard of “greenwashing” in relation to businesses that purport to be environmentally conscious but are not taking any notable sustainability action.
-Pinkwashing is a similar concept in relation to LGBT+ rights, and refers to the practice of using Pride Month, or the rainbow flag, to suggest it is a supporter and ally to the LGBT+ community, without having taken any substantial action to reflect that position.
+Pinkwashing is a similar concept in relation to LGBTQIA+ rights, and refers to the practice of using Pride Month, or the rainbow flag, to suggest it is a supporter and ally to the LGBTQIA+ community, without having taken any substantial action to reflect that position.

 Businesses and social matters